DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 ##Artist and designer-run projects: Badlands Unlimited, KYUR8, artistsebooks.org

-In recent years there have been efforts to set up small presses and book download stores focusing exclusively on [artist's and designer's books](#artistdesigner-book): <!-- what is this markdown tag?
-It doesn't link to anything.
-Maybe delete.
-Joe --> for example the writer, artist and publisher James Bridle (who coined the term 'new aesthetics') created the website artistsebooks.org which features freely downloadable EPUB files by experimental writers and artists.
-Another example is the more commercially oriented online press Badlands Unlimited, an initiative of the American contemporary artist and designer Paul Chan, which sells artist-made visual electronic books, available only in Apple's proprietary format for the iPad tablet and iBooks platform.
+In recent years there have been efforts to set up small presses and book download stores focusing exclusively on artist's and designer's books: for example the writer, artist and publisher James Bridle (who coined the term 'new aesthetics') created *Artists' eBbooks*, a website featuring freely downloadable EPUB files by experimental writers and artists. [^artistsebooks.org] Another example is the more commercially oriented online press Badlands Unlimited, an initiative of the American contemporary artist and designer Paul Chan, which sells artist-made visual electronic books, available only in Apple's proprietary format for the iPad tablet and iBooks platform.

 The iPhone/iPad app KYUR8 ('curate') invites artists to quickly assemble their own electronic visual magazine using page templates and photo collections taken from the user's cell phone.
 Other examples include [gauss-pdf.com](http://www.gauss-pdf.com), a publisher of digital and printed works and [trollthread.tumblr.com](http://trollthread.tumblr.com), a collective of poets with publications available for download in PDF or for purchase through print on demand.